From BR Bullpen

 Biographical Information

-Bodie joined the Tietjen and Long Drydock Company of New Jersey with Yankee teammates Ray Caldwell and Hank Thormahlen in 1918.
-Both the shipbuilding and steel industries had baseball teams and were considered “essential services,” vital to the allied war effort.
+Bodie joined the Tietjen and Long Drydock Company of New Jersey with New York Yankees teammates Ray Caldwell and Hank Thormahlen in 1918.
+Both the shipbuilding and steel industries had baseball teams and were considered "essential services", vital to the allied war effort.
 During World War I, a number of players joined such companies and were thus able to avoid the military draft.
-They had what were considered “soft jobs” and often earned $500 a week, representing their companies on the ball field.
+They had what were considered "soft jobs" and often earned $500 a week, representing their companies on the ball field.

 His real name was probably Francesco Stephano Pezzolo, although his brother claimed that his original name was Franceto Sanguenitta Pizzola.
 He was called "Ping" from the sound of the ball coming off the bat, and was called Bodie either from the name of a town in which he had once lived, or from an uncle.